melvinmng/DataScience_Projekt/README.md

 6. Click on "Advanced settings"
 7. Copy your Channel ID and paste it into your local .env file so that the code can access it (keep the following structure: CHANNEL_ID = "YOUR_ID")

-> Access to subscriptions is optional and can be configured later thorugh the GUI as well.
+> Access to subscriptions can be added through the GUI as well.

 ## Run the application
 ```
     streamlit run run.py
 ```

+## Troubleshooting
+#### Tests
+- Make sure the application is correctly initialized before running any tests.
+- Running tests with an empty .env file could lead to problems.

+#### YouTube
+- Make sure you paste your Channel ID and not your User ID.
+- Some videos can be restricted due to copyright issues.
+- Some videos do not have a transcript.